BrickTechnology/swapi-frontend-test/README.md

 ## Delivery

-1. Upload your project to github (public repo, without the node_modules directory)
+1. Upload your project to github

-2. Host the project on the internet (Github pages, Netlify, Heroku, Vercel etc.)
+2. Host the project on the internet

 3. Send the links (repo + hosted instance) directly to emil@brickapp.se